Wine Gift Shop

 Red, White, Rosé, and Sparkling Wines

 Celebrate incredible women breaking the (wine) glass ceiling.
-Each pack includes wines made by different female winemakers.
+Each pack includes six unique wines made by different female winemakers.

-Gift our premium, single-vineyard, red wines from local woman-owned wineries with a scented "can-dle", two Govinos, and to-die-for chocolate by Compartes.
+Gift our premium, single-vineyard, red wines from local woman-owned wineries with two Govinos and to-die-for chocolate by Compartes.

 Sparkling & Still Rosé, 2 Glasses